awnonbhowmik/awnonbhowmik/README.md

 Software Engineer at United States Postal Service
 -------------------------------------------------

 I am a mathematics graduate student with a decade of experience as an Educator.
-Currently a professional software developer with a keen interest in Data Science and Cryptography.
+I am a professional software developer interested in Data Science and Cryptography.

 * 🌍  I'm based in Paterson, NJ
 * 🖥️  See my portfolio at [my personal site](https://awnonbhowmik.github.io/)